 - a description of what you will provide during the visit (for example: room and board for a specific period of time, round trip airfare),

-- evidence of your status in the US, provide your guests a copy of your I-20,
+- evidence of the student status in the US, provide your guests a copy of your I-20,

 - evidence of enrollment at Notre Dame (an unofficial transcript or a copy of your course schedule), and